Video Guide

 To see a graph of each check-in relative to its target, click the metric's name

-How to Set Variable Targets for Scorecard Metrics
+How to Set Variable Targets for Scorecard Measurables

 Here's a short video how it works: